cselab/Mirheo/docs/source/user/user.rst

     the postprocessing will be disabled.
 All the plugins that use the postprocessing will not work (all the plugins that write anything, for example).
 This execution mode is mainly aimed at debugging.

-The running code will produce several log files (one per MPI task): see :any:`udevicex`.
+The running code will produce several log files (one per MPI task): see :any:`ymero`.
 Most errors in the simulation setup (like setting a negative particle mass) will be reported to the log.
 In case the code finishes unexpectedly, the user is advised to take a look at the log.